lunajos/iron-stack/README.md

 - Environment variables configured in `.env` file
 - Profiles for ephemeral or persistent deployments
 - Container networking for inter-service communication
+- Secure Elasticsearch and Kibana deployment with TLS/SSL and X-Pack security
+- Elastic Fleet server for centralized agent management

 ## Prerequisites